Alexander Lubotzky: Academic career

-Political career
+Political and public activity

-A founding member of The Third Way in March 1996, he chaired its secretariat and was elected to the Knesset in the May 1996 elections.
-He served as a member of the Knesset's Foreign Affairs and Defense Committee; Constitution, Law and Justice Committee; Status of Women Committee and the Science and Technology Committee, and chaired the subcommittee on the Y2K Bug.
+Lubotzky was a founding member of The Third Way party in 1996 and was elected on its list to the 14th Knesset.
+He sat on the Foreign Affairs and Defense Committee, the Constitution, Law and Justice Committee, the Science and Technology Committee and the Committee on the Status of Women, and chaired the subcommittee on the Year 2000 problem.